christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 ---

-As seen in [previous post](http://christopher5106.github.io/computer/vision/2015/09/14/comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.html), we are able to read the correct letter with a correctness of 99%.
+As seen in [previous post](http://christopher5106.github.io/computer/vision/2015/09/14/comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.html), deep nets read the correct letter with a correctness of 99%.

 Now let's further to get precise position information about the license plate and its letters.